nour-elghareeb/pincode-lock/README.md

 # Pincode-Lock
-Provides a pin code lock screen for android apps
+Provides a customizable pin code lock screen (PIN input only) for android apps

 ## Features: